RetiredWizard/PyDOS/README.md

 **reboot.py** - performs a soft reboot (Micropython requires a Ctrl-D to complete)

+**keys.bat** - (Keyboard Featherwing only) Displays keyboard mappings for hidden keys and functions
+**ui.bat** - (Keyboard Featherwing only) Switches between using the Keyboard Featherwing and USB Serial port for PyDOS I/O

 ## Installation

 If the board you're using has limited flash storage you can delete either the **cpython** (if you're not using CircuitPython) or **mpython**